Shadi Aur Tum Say?: Plot

 Sami and Laila are cousins who unwillingly get tangled in an arranged marriage - on their families persistence.
 Laila knows about Sami being in love with another girl called Samawi, but she is totally cool with it.
 The only thing she worries about is her financier running away if she lets go of the chance to make a movie this time.
 She - along with Sami - devises a plan to do everything possible to somehow make Sami's parents hate her.
 She cooks food which her in-laws hate and pretends to be an alcoholic and a smoker.
-Sami's parents know something's fishy because they have known Laila since her childhood days.
+Sami's parents know something's fishy because they have known Laila since her childhood.
 His father whilst eavesdropping finds out all about their scheming and offers a fag to Laila the next morning only to make her cough over it.
-Sami's mother also goes along with her husband's plan and advises Sami to divorce his newly brought wife, as soon as possible.
-Their plan works out well making Sami and Laila realise that they actually do fancy each other and would rather stay married.
+Sami's mother also goes along with her husband's plan and advises Sami to divorce his new wife, as soon as possible.
+Their plan works out well, making Sami and Laila realise that they actually do fancy each other and would rather stay married.